Lovor01/Lovor01/README.md

 <br>

-- 🔭 Two major websites, one for government institution, other being internet/intranet website for educational company
+- 🔭 In development: two major websites, one for government institution, other being internet/intranet website for educational company
 - 🌱 I’m currently learning [eleventy](https://www.11ty.dev/)
 - 👯 I’m looking to collaborate with other developers, mostly on WordPress and other web projects
 - 💬 Ask me about WordPress block editor development (Gutenberg)